phonopy/phonopy/_sources/setting-tags.md

 Group velocities at q-points are calculated by using this tag.
 The group velocities are written into a yaml file corresponding to the run mode in Cartesian coordinates.
-The physical unit depends on physical units of input files and frequency conversion factor, but if VASP and the default settings (e.g., THz for phonon frequency) are simply used, then the physical unit will be Angstrom THz.
+The physical unit depends on physical units of input files and frequency conversion factor.
+Usually the phonon frequency is given in THz.
+Therefore, the physical unit of the group velocity written in the output files is [unit-of-distance.THz].
+The distance units for different force calculators are listed at {ref}`interfaces-physical-units`.
+For example, VASP [Angstrom.THz], and QE [au.THz].

 ```
 GROUP_VELOCITY = .TRUE.